vanheeringen-lab/seq2science/docs/content/DESeq2.md

 ## Differential gene/peak analysis
-Seq2science outputs counts matrices for each assembly in any bulk-sequencing workflow (ATAC-/ChIP- and RNA-seq).
-These matrices can be used for differential gene/peak analysis, which can optionally be perform with [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) by Seq2science!
+Seq2science outputs counts matrices for each assembly in any bulk-sequencing workflow, which can optionally can be used for differential gene/peak analysis with [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).
 To do so, add one or more contrast design(s) in the `config.yaml` file, with matching identifiers in the `samples.tsv` file.

 This section details how the contrast designs are created.
-Examples are given [below](./DESeq2.html#deseq2-contrast-designs), and `config.yaml` contains a commented-out set of examples at the bottom.
+Examples are given [below](./DESeq2.html#deseq2-contrast-designs), and each `config.yaml` contains a commented-out example contrast design at the bottom.

 Note: (additional) design contrasts can be added at any time.
 After completing the workflow, rerunning Seq2science with new contrasts will only perform the new analyses.

-##### DESeq2 method
+##### Method
 DESeq2 automatically performs library bias correction when loading your data, and batch correction is performed if it is included in the contrast design.
 After calculating differentially expressed genes/peaks, a multiple testing procedure is applied, which is either the Benjamini-Hochberg procedure (the default) or Independent Hypothesis Weighing.
 The False Discovery Rate cutoff is set by alpha, which is 0.1 by default.